 Scholarships & Financial Aid’s role for fellowships is to ensure that they are counted as a resource towards a student’s financial aid package.
 Fellowships can be lump sum (One Payment) or monthly (which are monthly payments) in a semester.
 It depends on the Department or College to determine which way a fellowship is to be paid.
 Scholarships & Financial Aid sets fellowship payment dates annually according to the semester.
 These dates cannot be changed due to how funds are to be disbursed in Scholarships & Financial Aid.

 You can locate dates on disbursement of Fellowships on the Important Dates page, or by clicking the Disbursement Dates link below.

 Fellowships need to be awarded to a student’s account before July 1 for the following academic year.
-This will allow Scholarships & Financial Aid time to review each students account to ensure the fellowship will not have an impact on their other aid.
-If you were to add an award after July 1 then it will affect their financial aid and we may have to send back funds, such as loans, reduce aid.
+This will allow Scholarships & Financial Aid time to review each student’s account to ensure the fellowship will not have an impact on their other aid.
+If an award is posted after July 1, then it could affect a student’s financial aid package, and Scholarships & Financial Aid may have to reduce or cancel aid, such as loans and grants.

-Fellowships, as mentioned before, are usually a stipend given to a student to assist with living and educationally related expenses.
-The fellowship will be posted to the students billing account and pay any tuition and/or fees that is owed by the student.
+Fellowships, as mentioned before, are usually stipends given to a student to assist with living and educational-related expenses.
+The fellowship will be posted to the student’s billing account and pay any tuition and/or fees that is owed by the student.
 Scholarships are lump sum payments and are an award given to a student based on his/her performance on a scholarship application or financial need.
-For more information on a fellowship you can visit ogs.tamu.edu.
+For more information on fellowships you can visit the Graduate and Professional School.